Primis1/Obsidian-Vault/CS/Hardware/CPU.md

 ***
 Special values:
 1. IU - input unit, input sys connects external environment.
-Input devices are keyboards, mouses
+Input devices are keyboards, mouse

 2. CPU - Computer Process Unit, place responsible for operation in the system
 	1. CU - control unit, responsible for controlling of all computer system, gets the instructions from the program in a primary storage, and gives commands to other units